-The benefits above sound great, but are they worth the premium cost of $9 per month or $84 per year?
-Here’s how KOHO premium compares to a regular KOHO account, and some of the other top prepaid cards and apps.
+The benefits above sound great, but are they worth the premium cost of $84 (or $9/month) annual fee?
+Here’s how KOHO Premium compares to a regular KOHO Easy account, and some of the other top prepaid cards and apps.

-While KOHO Premium is the most expensive choice of the options we reviewed above, it also offers the best cash back rewards, one of the highest interest rates on deposits, and the most extensive suite of add-on features and benefits.
+While KOHO Premium is the most expensive choice of the options we reviewed above, it also offers the best cash back rewards, one of the highest interest rates on deposits (KOHO also offers a paid KOHO Essential version that offers 1.50%), and the most extensive suite of add-on features and benefits.

-Is KOHO Premium worth the extra $84 per month for the potential 2.0% cash back along with the other potential benefits?
+Is KOHO Premium worth the extra $84 (or $9/month) annually for the potential 2.0% cash back along with the other potential benefits?

 But if you upgrade to the KOHO Premium credit card, you would earn 0.5% cash back on your discretionary spending, and 2% cash back on groceries, entertainment, and transportation.
-With that same budget in mind, you’d bring in $28/month or $336/year.
+And earn up to 6% cash back with eligible partners.

 KOHO Premium vs. STACK